sunwaytechclub/serverless-link-shortener/README.md

 ## 🧐 About <a name = "about"></a>

-This serverless application is a typical link shorterner, but hosted serverlessly.
+This serverless application is a typical link shortener, but hosted serverlessly.

 ## 🏁 Getting Started <a name = "getting_started"></a>